Whole Child FAQ'S

-Inspired by Reggio, Steiner, and Warden philosophies, children will spend a majority of their time outdoors in Earth’s classroom.
+Inspired by Reggio, Steiner, and Waldorf philosophies, children will spend a majority of their time outdoors in Earth’s classroom.
 Our daily rhythm will include time for creative play, loose parts invitations, yoga, stories, art discovery, and more.
 Our commitment in viewing children as competent and capable learners promotes a comfortable and encouraging atmosphere where children can recognize and reach their full potential.

 What are the teacher qualifications?

 All of our Whole Child teachers hold a bachelor's or master’s degree in education, psychology, art, English, and other related fields.

 What sort of continuing education do your teachers participate in?

 Our teachers travel all over the country to participate in innovative and enriching educational opportunities!
 We have studied with: